 Why Independent Boards Matter Now

 EisnerAmper rightly emphasizes that the SEC is concentrating on portfolio valuation practices, conflicts of interest, safeguarding investor assets, the accuracy of fee and expense allocations, and other compliance issues in hedge funds.
 Institutional investors, in turn, are investing heavily in due diligence and placing governance quality near the top of their decision criteria.
-A board that can genuinely oversee these high‑risk areas with at least one compliance-experienced background is increasingly viewed as a strategic advantage, not just a checkbox exercise.
+A board possessing at least one director with compliance expertise is increasingly seen as a strategic asset, enabling genuine oversight of high-risk areas, rather than merely fulfilling a regulatory requirement.

 A majority‑independent board, as EisnerAmper notes, sends a clear signal that a manager is willing to be supervised, including constructive criticism, by compliance-oriented risk professionals who are not economically or operationally dependent on the fund complex.
 In cross‑border and U.S. structures alike – whether through a formal board or an advisory board – independent oversight has become a de facto best practice for managers who want to attract and retain sophisticated, long-term capital.